Michele-Bufis/Pure_trace/README.md

 design decisions were shaped by which principle.

-Electric shock risk is the concern IEC 60601-1 centers on, and it's addressed here with battery-only power that's hardware-interlocked against use while charging, so patient isolation from the mains doesn't depend on software to hold ([hardware highlight](#hardware-highlights)).
+Electric shock risk is the concern IEC 60601-1 centers on, and it's approached here by always running the device from its internal battery and never charging it while in use ([hardware highlight](#hardware-highlights)) — keeping the whole system physically disconnected from the mains for the duration of a session, though this is an operating procedure rather than a certified, hardware-enforced interlock.
 Radiated EMI, covered by IEC 60601-1-2, is handled with a grounded copper shielding baffle around the boost converter, while conducted and ambient EMI is rejected with a digital 50 Hz notch filter — two different techniques for